A toss between recurring card payments vs direct debit: What’s your bet?

 What is a recurring payment?

-A recurrent payment is an automated transaction in which a firm charges a consumer on a regular basis (typically, monthly).
+A recurrent payment is a pre-scheduled transaction in which a firm charges a consumer periodically (typically, monthly).
 Organisations with a typical business model of repeat monthly payments, such as a membership fee, benefit from this payment mode.
 Clients/members can enjoy disruption-free services as their memberships are auto-renewed periodically without them having to initiate each payment.

 How does a recurring payment work?